 It’s important to understand job hopping in this manner, rather than as a form of continual quitting.
 Millennials see their life as a constantly evolving entity; they want to constantly learn and experience new things to add to the “collection” of their life.
 Sitting in the same office for 30 years is not appealing in that regard, and so after a while, they naturally start looking for something new to feed that hungry curiosity machine.

-Retaining Millennial workers longer.
+Retain Millennial workers longer

 The cost of retaining workers isn’t low, though it beats the cost of losing them.
 Consider that, according to one survey, 51% of business responded by saying that the most expensive thing about Millennials is training and development.
 If you pour all of your money into the front end only to have that employee leave, retention becomes an issue for your bottom line as much as anything.
-That same study found that 71% of businesses said losing Millennial employees greatly increased the stress and workload that other employees felt.
-In this case, retention becomes a workplace cultural issue, too.
-Clearly there is incentive to hang onto your Millennial employees as long as you can.

 Keeping your Millennial workers employed with you means forming an emotional connection between them and your company.
 Millennial employees most often say, if asked why they stayed with a company, that it was a “good cultural fit.”
 What does that mean?
 It means that you must: